aayushaggarwall/Coding-Concepts/README.md

 # Coding-Concepts
-In this repository, I am uploading the concepts I have learned while coding.
+In this repository, I will be uploading the concepts that I have learned while coding.